rhahn28/the-forge-ai/README.md

 ```

 The Forge is a multi-agent AI system built on Langchain in Python that uses natural language input to generate fully functional software.
 The project is a personal experiment to see if Langchain and Agentic AI in general has reached a point where anyone can build agents capable of building production quality sofware autonomously.
-The short answer is yes.
+The short answer is yes, it can.

 ## 🌟 What Makes The Forge Special?